-For a listing of other health-related services available in the Greater Lansing Area, consult the Lansing Area Telephone Directory, "Community Services Numbers," pp. B1-B4.
-Ingham County clinics appear in the regular listings under "Ingham County, Health Department."
+For a listing of health-related services available in the Greater Lansing Area, consult a city telephone directory.
+See the section marked "Community Service Numbers" or "Human Services" in the front of the book, or check the yellow pages.

 HOUSING